 Ghosts, goblins and monsters of all ages will love the Sprinkles Halloween BOO Box!
-Vanilla Milk Chocolate, Red Velvet, Black and White and Caramel Apple cupcakes adorned with Sprinkles ghost and BOO sugar decorations.
-Sealed with a BOO Spooky Cupcakes sticker.
+Inside, you'll find Vanilla Milk Chocolate, Red Velvet, Black and White and Caramel Apple cupcakes adorned with Sprinkles ghost and BOO sugar decorations.

 Produced by Arizona Curriculum Theater, PoeFest is a celebration of the works of Edgar Allan Poe.
 The actors perform the works of Edgar Allan Poe in character as inmates from a 19th Century asylum for the criminally insane.
 Poe's stories rotate nightly.
 Children under 13 not permitted without an adult.
 On Halloween Night, October 31, they will present performances of 'The Raven' every twenty minutes inside the Rosson House Museum in Downtown Phoenix.

 Boys and ghouls are invited to a Halloween celebration at LEGOLAND® Discovery Center Arizona in Tempe.
 Experience an assortment of festive, fall-themed fun, from a Halloween Mask Build to an opportunity for guests to build their own pumpkins to add to the Pumpkin Patch.

 Haunted house, inflatables, a rock wall, arts and crafts, carnival-style games, entertainment, and safe trick-or-treating are all available at the Halloween Monster Bash.
 Note: some activities cost extra (like the haunted house).